-Whether it is a national brand that auto-adjusts its page to notice when you’re standing in one of their stores or an eCommerce brand that uses automated messaging to remind a shopper when they’ve left something behind in their cart, there are numerous ways companies are integrating this type of technology for a better overall customer experience.
+Whether it is a national brand that auto-adjusts its page to notice when you’re standing in one of its stores or an eCommerce brand that uses automated messaging to remind a shopper when they’ve left something behind in their cart, there are numerous ways companies are integrating this type of technology for a better overall customer experience.

 And what’s really cool is that it isn’t just a factor left to mega conglomerates, either.

-Even small enterprises (“mom and pop” businesses) are able to integrate algorithms and AI into their digital marketing strategies.
+Even small enterprises (“mom-and-pop” businesses) are able to integrate algorithms and AI into their digital marketing strategies.